bablokb/jasper-install/Readme.md

   - 3-5h on a Raspberry Pi Model 2
   - 2h on a Raspberry Pi Model 2 with a root-filesystem on HDD/SDD

-Timings depend on the speed of your SDHC-cards as well as the speed of your internet connection.
 OpenFST is the module taking longest, compile and linking of it alone takes more than 5h on a model 1 (about 2h on a model 2).

 Changes to the original install instructions